Best Futures Broker 2020

-One company that's offering futures trading accounts along with trading systems is Striker Securities.
-Striker Securities was established in 1991 and they are based in Elmhurst Illinois.
+One company that's offering trading systems that can be executed with most futures brokers out there is Striker Securities.
+Striker Securities was established in 1991, and they are based in Elmhurst, Illinois.

 In any case, if you decide to trade their futures trading systems, Striker Securities does all the executions is tracking 100% actual results based on live trading.

 Most brokerage firms offer free paper trading accounts these days, which is the ability to place trades in a simulated environment without risking any money.